seclist/seclist/README.md

 ### Hi there 👋

-I am Owen, currently persuing my love for coding and working on achieving my Computer Science Degree.
+I am Owen, currently pursuing my love for coding and working on achieving my Computer Science Degree.

 - 🔭 I’m currently working on: